ulthiel/Champ/Readme.md

 The rational Cherednik algebra H_{t=0,c} has a big center Z_c: it is a Poisson deformation of the symplectic singularity (V \oplus V^*)/W, where W acts on V. The associated variety is called the *Calogero-Moser space* of W at parameter c.
 CHAMP can compute algebra generators of Z_c and also a presentation of this algebra (the former works even for large groups like F4, the latter involves rather complicated invariant theory computations which are even for small dihedral groups too much; but you can still get some ideas).

+The ReflectionGroups database contains generators of Z_0 (undeformed case) and Z_c (c generic) for several cases.
+Some of the elements are extremely large (for G11 there is one taking up >100MB compressed and >500MB uncompressed)!
+By default, all functions check the database first and load the data from there if available.

 ```C++
 > W := TypeBReflectionGroup(2);
 > H := RationalCherednikAlgebra(W,0);